The Variance is a statistical measure, that is commonly used across a set of values, to identify the amount that the values vary from the average.

 For example, if, during January and February 2010 the sales figures are 13,000 and 14,500 we can add these directly into the above function as follows:

-Further information and examples of the Excel Var.P function can be found on the Microsoft Office website.
+Further details and examples of the Excel Var.P function are provided on the Microsoft Office website.

-If you get an error from the Excel Var.P Function, this is likely to be the #DIV/0! error:
+If you get an error from the Excel Var.P Function, this is likely to be one of the following: